jaclyn-taroni/2022-mdibl-fair/instruction-material/bulk-rnaseq/01-fastp-salmon.md

 Q20 (a Phred score of 20) represents a 1 in 100 chance that the base call is incorrect and is often used as the cutoff for good quality calls.
 Because of how the Phred score is calculated, the error rate increases quite rapidly as you head towards zero after Q20 (see [this post on Phred scores from the GATK Team](https://gatk.broadinstitute.org/hc/en-us/articles/360035531872-Phred-scaled-quality-scores)).

 Here we're using `--qualified_quality_phred 15` to stick with the default setting, which means scores >= 15 are considered "qualified."
+If more than 40% of bases (we could specify a higher or lower threshold with `-u`) in a read have a Phred score below the qualified score, the read will be filtered out.
+Bases can also be uncalled (e.g., `N`); fastp will filter out reads/pairs with 5 or more uncalled reads (we can adjust this threshold with `-n`).

 _Quality trimming_, in contrast to filtering, refers to removing low quality base calls from the (typically 3') end of reads.
 A recent paper from the Salmon authors ([Srivastava _et al._ 2020](https://doi.org/10.1186/s13059-020-02151-8)) notes that trimming did not affect mapping rates from random publicly available human bulk (paired-end) RNA-seq samples (they used [TrimGalore](https://github.com/FelixKrueger/TrimGalore)).